-Thanks to the team’s methodical data collection and entry processes, along with the flexibility of Digital Measures, Johns Hopkins Carey Business School is confident going into its first AACSB accreditation and well-positioned for future reporting needs.
+Thanks to the team’s methodical data collection and entry processes, along with the flexibility of Faculty Success (formerly Digital Measures), Johns Hopkins Carey Business School is confident going into its first AACSB accreditation and well-positioned for future reporting needs.

 Background: California State University, Los Angeles College of Business & Economics (CBE)